aviaryan/aviaryan.github.com-retired-2018/_posts/gsoc/2016-08-13-docker-using-alpine.md

 apk add python gcc
 {% endhighlight %}

-In this post, my main motto is how to squeeze the best of AlpineLinux to create the smallest possible Docker image.
+In this post, my main motto is how to squeeze the best out of AlpineLinux to create the smallest possible Docker image.
 So let's start.

 ### Step 1: Use AlpineLinux based images